Kaanum Pongal: Naming and celebrations

 The word Kaanum means 'viewing and seeing'.
 Kaanum Pongal is the day of relaxation and enjoyment as it implies that people spend their time by arranging family trips, picnics, visiting neighbours and relatives houses.
 In the state of Andhra Pradesh, the festival is earmarked and celebrated as Mukkanuma and the auspicious festival is observed in Andhra by worshipping the cattle.
 In the state of Tamil Nadu, the day of Kanum Pongal is also referred to as Virgin Pongal or Kanni Pongal, the word Kanni implies virgin/maiden/unmarried girl.
 Unmarried girls celebrate the festival by playing in the water at the river banks and pray the god to have a very successful matrimonial life.
 Kanni Pongal is celebrated coinciding Kaanum Pongal for the wellbeing of unmarried women and for the fertility.

-Kaanum Pongal for women offer special prayers towards the Sun god for the wellbeing of their brothers and as per the customs and traditions, women visit the brothers places.
+Women offer special prayers to the Sun god for the wellbeing of their brothers and traditionally visit their brothers' homes.